TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Cross_Product.md

 to construct a vector that is orthogonal to a given plane in $\mathbb{R}^3$.
 This will allow us to describe such a plane with a very simple equation.

-## Definition and basic properties
+## Definition and Basic Properties

 ::::{prf:definition}
 :label: Def:CrossProduct:Crossproduct